chriskn/structurizr-c4puml-extension/README.md

 ## Example diagram

-The following example container diagram shows most of the features the Structurizr C4-PlantUML extension provides e.g.
+The following example container diagram shows the additional features the Structurizr C4-PlantUML extension provides:

 * links and properties for elements and relationships
-* icons
+* icons for elements and relationships
 * external containers and system boundaries
 * database and queue shapes
 * differentiation between synchronous and asynchronous relationships